-Currently a Trinity College London Scholar studying for a Master of Arts degree in Music, she receives tuition on flute from Anna Pope and on piccolo from Christopher Green.
+Currently studying for a Master of Music at the Trinity Laban Conservatoire of Music and Dance, Megan is very grateful to have been awarded a Trinity College London scholarship and a grant by The Women's Careers Foundation towards her studies.
+She receives tuition on flute from Anna Pope and on piccolo from Christopher Green.
 Prior to this, Megan studied flute with Emma Halnan whilst completing her Bachelor of Arts degree reading Music at the University of Cambridge.

 Megan enjoys experimenting and engaging with a wide range of ensembles and repertoires.
-She is a member of the Athena Flute Quartet, formed with other postgraduate Trinity Laban flautists.
-Their core repertoire largely spans from the Romantic era up until the present day.
-Megan has also joined the saxophonist Tatjana Sandhöfer and the pianist Dominic Bentham to form the Sapphire Trio, exploring contemporary compositions written for this particular ensemble.
-In addition to these two chamber groups, she also participates in The Playground at the Rambert Studios.
+She has performed with various orchestras around London, including the Docklands Sinfonia and the Surbiton Symphony Orchestra.
+In January 2020, she joined with the saxophonist Tatjana Sandhöfer and the pianist Dominic Bentham to form the Sapphire Trio, who explore contemporary compositions written for this particular instrumental ensemble.
+In addition to these activities, she also participates in The Playground at the Rambert Studios.
 Working in collaboration with dancers, she improvises music on flute to accompany their choreography.

 During her undergraduate studies Megan was awarded a Kellaway Instrumental Scholarship and twice received the Karen Kerslake Memorial Prize from her college of St Catharine’s, as well as being chosen to premiere their termly Master's Lodge recital series in March 2017.
 She performed numerous recitals at various other colleges, including Trinity Hall and Magdalene.
 Megan was also very involved in the orchestral field.
 She was appointed as both the piccolo player and principal flautist during her membership with the Cambridge University Symphony Orchestra as well as performing with numerous college orchestras, including those of King's and Trinity.